marczaku/201-algorithms-data-structures/algodata-201-collections/README.md

 void Add(T item);
 // gets the item at the specified index.
 If the index is outside the correct range, an exception is thrown.
 T Get(int index);
+// replaces the item at the specified index.
+If the index is outside the correct range, an exception is thrown.
+T Set(int index, T value);
 // removes all items from the list. void Clear();
 // removes one item from the list.
 If the 4th item is removed, then the 5th item becomes the 4th, the 6th becomes the 5th and so on.